crcardenas/tree_distance/README.md

 Create compatable conda environment using:
 `conda/mamba create -f environment.yml`

 1 - filter_trees.py based on the prefered filtering method (filter_trees.py); this will remove gene trees with uncertainty and speed up pairwise comparision.
 The tree is also rerooted!
 Here the rerooted tree uses phyx pxrr with a comma seperated list.
-More than one outgroup is suggested.
+This comma seperated list is ranked by the prefred outgroup (first in the list) up to the user defined outgroup.
+Using more than one outgroup is suggested.

 There are a number of options here to create polytomies based on branch length, branch support, or not at all.
 In all cases, a keep value is selected for the trees with the fewest polytomies (-tol flag) or highest overal mean branch support (--sup flag or no flag).
 The support flag calls phyx pxcolt to collapse nodes with poor branch support.